Our Services

 Sleep paralysis can occur alone, but it may also be associated with:

 In rare cases, other REM-related disorders may be involved.
-If your episodes include acting out dreams physically, yelling, or violent movements during sleep, these could be signs of a different condition altogether—and you may benefit from using a free symptom checker for Rapid Eye Movement (REM) Sleep Behavior Disorder to identify what's really happening and whether further evaluation is needed.
+If your episodes include acting out dreams physically, yelling, or violent movements during sleep, these could be signs of something more serious—and you should explore whether you're experiencing Rapid Eye Movement (REM) Sleep Behavior Disorder using a free symptom checker to help identify what's really happening and whether you need professional evaluation.

 You may be more likely to experience sleep paralysis if you: